 The main differences between the two handsets are the display and the battery.
 As both the screen and battery are larger with the S8 Plus, consumers can expect to pay slightly more when it comes to price.

-However, the price paid for the Samsung Galaxy S8 plus is worthwhile if you’re constantly running out of power, or just want to get the best from your media experience.
+However, the price paid for the Samsung S8 plus 64gb is worthwhile if you’re constantly running out of power, or just want to get the best from your media experience.

 Samsung Galaxy s8 and s8 plus price in Australia

 The Samsung galaxy s8 and s8+ phones were released in April 2017.
 Both these flagship devices had stunning design as well as great features and were the first line of phones from Samsung to feature the infinity display which was the virtually bezel less screen.
 Both galaxy s8 and galaxy s8 plus had a default storage of 64 gb and came with upto 512 gb of extendable storage.
-Samsung galaxy s8 price in Australia in 2020 is around $ 330 whereas the price of Samsung Galaxy s8 plus is around $380.
+Samsung galaxy s8 price in Australia in 2024 is approx. $289 whereas the price of Samsung Galaxy s8 plus is approx. $299.

 Where to buy Samsung galaxy s8 and galaxy s8 plus case?

 With a new line of phones comes a new line of accessories and Samsung galaxy s8 and galaxy s8 plus cases are always exciting and come in a lot of varieties.
 You can check the complete range of galaxy s8 and galaxy s8 plus cases at Phonebot including galaxy s8 and s8 plus chargers and screen protectors.